Arcadia-Science/2024-unicellular-tracking/README.md

 TODO: Describe what compute resources were used to run the analysis.
 For example, you could list the operating system, number of cores, RAM, and storage space.

+## Data
+The full dataset underlying the pub is in excess of 300 GB and thus has been uploaded to the BioImage Archive (DOI: [10.6019/S-BIAD1298](https://doi.org/10.6019/S-BIAD1298)).
+To enable users to perform the analysis related to motility metrics, this repository provides CSV files containing summary motility statistics.
+More information is provided in [data/](data/README.md).

 ## Scripts

 Scripts are located in `2024-unicellular-tracking/src/chlamytracker/scripts/`.
 Examples below assume this is your current working directory.

 All scripts are configured with [click](https://click.palletsprojects.com/en/8.1.x/) such that

 ```bash
 python {script}.py --help